rust-lang/rfcs/text/0000-delegation-of-implementation.md

 ```rust
 use delegating_expression for list_of_delegated_methods;
 ```

-In some other cases the compiler just cannot generate the appropriate method.
-For example when `self` is moved rather than borrowed, unless the delegating expression produces a result that can itself be moved the borrow checker will complain.
-In that kind of situations the developer can again provide a custom implementation where necessary and let the compiler handle the rest of the methods.
+For other methods the developer can provide a custom implementation.

 ### Mixed partial delegation

-Partial delegation allows an even more powerful pattern: delegating to different surrogate types depending on the method:
+Partial delegation can naturally be extended to an even more powerful pattern: delegating to different surrogate types depending on the method.
 ```rust
 trait Tr {
     fn do_something_1( … );